jgsimard/computational_graph/README.md

 # Computational Graph
-This repo is a Python 3 implementation of a computational graph to deep learning.
+This repo is a Python 3 implementation of a computational graph to do deep learning.
 I learned in that all big deep learning librairies use that principle so I wanted to understand it.
 It is much simpler than my "mlp" repo and much more scalable.